Education and university support are the keys to the success of our programs and initiatives.

 The Purchasing Department has established a contract for the disposal and recycling of surplus electronic equipment that have been declared as surplus and no longer provides a need for either the university or the state.
 The university ships this material, at the contractor’s expense, to their facility in Georgia for processing.

-USC was one of the first agencies in South Carolina to establish a contract for the disposal of electronic surplus by awarding it to a contractor who would not only pay to remove it, but dismantle the equipment to produce ‘raw’ material for re-sell to manufacturers.
+The university was one of the first agencies in South Carolina to establish a contract for the disposal of electronic surplus by awarding it to a contractor who would not only pay to remove it but dismantle the equipment to produce ‘raw’ material for re-sell to manufacturers.
 The state is presently evaluating the establishment of a similar statewide contract for all agencies to utilize.

 The contractor specializes in the recycling and reclaiming of electronic components.
 The surplus electronic items are transferred to their facility for reclaiming.
 The university is paid a rate of $0.0175/pound for the items.
 Although the rate appears to be low, it does allow the university to generate revenue and divert much of the waste from landfills.
 This is just one example of our successful initiatives to seek alternate means of diverting waste from landfills for disposal.